l0r3zz/sloblackswan/content/black-swan-conclusion.md

 **The Incident Command System (ICS)** provides structure for coordination:
 - Incident Commander (IC): Single point of authority, strategic decisions
-- Operations Section Chief: Tactical execution, directing responders
+- Communications Lead (Comms): Internal and external messaging
-- Planning Section Chief: Documentation, prediction, resource tracking
+- Scribe: Documentation, prediction, resource tracking
-- Logistics Section Chief: Resource procurement, infrastructure support
+- Technical Lead: Manages and directs technical resolution effort
-- Communications Lead: Internal and external messaging
+- Subject Matter Expert (SME): In the weeds of the effort, bringing technical expertise to the situation

 **The NIST 800-61 lifecycle** provides phases for systematic response:
 - **Preparation**: Building capability before incidents (different for each animal type)